potestiolab/canvas/README.md

 The final result is **exactly** the same: the CANVAS model of a generic biomolecule is created.

 According with the previous definition appears clear that the MPI version creates the model faster.
 However, when the number of atoms of a system is not big, serial and MPI version have comparable speeds.
 The MPI-version, on the other hand, should be the preferable when the number of atoms consist or more than XXX.
-The following plot shows the time (in seconds) for creating the CANVAS model, as a function of number of cores (processors) used: in particular, 1 core means that the serial version has been employed.
+The following plot shows the time (in seconds) for creating the CANVAS model, as a function of number of cores (processors) used for different systems: in particular, 1 core means that the serial version has been employed.

 # 8 - Simulating CANVAS model with GROMACS, analyze data, and Visualizing Proteins